wajeht/wajeht/README.md

 I am also working on <a href="https://close-powerlifting.jaw.dev/" target="_blank">(close-powerlifting)</a>, a reverse proxy on top of open-powerlifting database so us developers can access is easily!

 If you're attracted by strength, stay tuned.
-This system will get you mad strong!
+These system will get you mad strong!

 <div align="center">